marekandreas/elpa/INSTALL.md

 configure FC=mpif90

-Please note, that setting a C MPI-compiler is NOT necessary, and in most cases even harmful.

 In some cases, on your system different MPI libraries and compilers are installed.
 Then it might happen that during the build step an error like "no module mpi" or "cannot open module mpi" is given.
-You can disable that the  *ELPA* library uses MPI modules (and instead uses MPI header files) by adding
+You can disable that the  *ELPA* library uses a MPI modules (and instead uses MPI header files) by adding

 --disable-mpi-module